 Let’s understand the realities of the project management environment first.

 A milestone is approaching on a tight schedule, and a dependent task isn't started yet because the specifications are incomplete.
 What’s more, the client delivers a vital change request.

 Rush through modifications to the project specs?
 Agree out of pressure to change without a full review of its implications?

 This type of reactive approach is inefficient.
 It puts you under pressure to respond to each problem without the time to assess the impact on the whole project.
 Not least, it creates a stressful environment at the workplace, which can lead to expensive mistakes and is not conducive to the successful delivery of a project.

 A reactive approach doesn't look at the long-term impacts of a decision but is only aimed at solving an immediate problem.
 It is likely to lead to:

 - Missing opportunities by not looking at the long-term picture

-Risks Don't Have To be Negative
+Risks Don't Have to Be Negative

-Problems are not always negative issues – they can present opportunities as well.
-Many senior executives associated the word ‘risk’ with a negative connotation.
+Problems may not always be problems – there is always a choice to turn them into opportunities.
+Many senior executives associate the word ‘risk’ with a negative connotation.
 However, experienced project managers know that a risk perceived to be a threat can sometimes present an opportunity.
+For example, a risk could highlight improvements that could give an organization a competitive edge or improve internal processes.

-For example, an experienced team member resigns from the company posing a risk of loss of domain specific knowledge.
+An experienced team member resigns from the company posing a risk of loss of domain-specific knowledge.
 However, it also presents an opportunity to preserve that knowledge by implementing a training program.

-How To Become More Proactive
+How to Become More Proactive